 Splash - Topshop’s VR water slide down Oxford Street

 Topshop launched a new virtual reality experience for customers at its flagship store in Oxford Circus.
 To launch the summer campaign shoppers were able to experience sliding down Oxford Street on a virtual water slide.

 By using new technologies Topshop was able to give customers a unique and fun experience different to their usual shopping trips.
 Although the scale of what Topshop produced may be out of reach for a small business’s budget, using new technology and creating customer experiences can be a huge draw to a physical store.

 From this campaign they gained coverage in many publications including some more technology focused, bringing a different audience to Topshop’s usual fashion magazine readers: Topshop to transform Oxford Street into a giant water slide – in VR.

 Krispy Kreme give away FREE doughnuts, or not…

-In November Krispy Kreme promised to deliver 36,000 free doughnuts in London to promote its partnership with UberEATS.
+Back in the November of 2017 Krispy Kreme promised to deliver 36,000 free doughnuts in London to promote its partnership with UberEATS.
 The idea went down a treat with people all over the city, however the popular demand quickly began to take its effect.
 The app began to fail, canceling people’s orders and telling others that their location was not eligible for delivery while only being a mear 5 minute walk away from the closest store.

 While this wasn’t the campaign Krispy Kreme were hoping for, UberEATS’ competitor Deliveroo saw it as the perfect PR opportunity and began giving away free doughnuts from local London businesses Crosstown Doughnuts and Doughnut Time.
 This resulted in great coverage for all three businesses as many publications picked up on the fact that Deliveroo were ‘trolling’ UberEATS: Deliveroo trolls UberEats by giving away free doughnuts in London.